Skip to main content

 Searcher split cache configuration

-This section contains the configuration options for the searcher split cache.
+This section contains the configuration options for the on disk searcher split cache.

 PropertyDescriptionDefault value

-max_num_bytesMaximum size in bytes allowed in the split cache.1G
+max_num_bytesMaximum disk size in bytes allowed in the split cache.
+Can be exceeded by the size of one split.

 max_num_splitsMaximum number of splits allowed in the split cache.10000